LidkeLab/smite/doc/ExtExamples/SPT.md

 ### Single Particle Tracking in ***smite*** walkthrough:

-1. Create an SMF structure from raw data as described here:
+1. Create an SMF structure from raw data as described in the [SMLM writeup](SMLM.md) or by importing a previously created SMF structure.
-   [SMLM](SMLM.md) or by importing a previously created SMF structure.
    It is imperative for single particle tracking that the single molecule fitting is capturing all wanted emitters throughout the frames being analyzed.
 This can be insured by clicking the "Test Fit" button in either the SMLM or SPT GUI. *(Note: Make sure the "Frame Connection"